alex27riva/Linux-on-Matebook-D-14-2018/README.md

 This is a short guide on how to correctly configure Linux Mint 20.1 Ulyssa on Matebook D 14 2018 (Ryzen 5 2500U).

+## Deprecation notice

+⚠️ This guide is outdated, I no longer use Linux Mint on my Matebook but use Fedora (36 and soon 37).

+Fedora works fine, but sometimes it suddenly freezes [AMD Ryzen Bug?]([AMD Ryzen &quot;Freezing&quot; Bug on GNU/Linux Systems · GitHub](https://gist.github.com/dlqqq/876d74d030f80dc899fc58a244b72df0)).

+The touchpad works fine if you do not use suspend to RAM.

 ## Update the kernel

 After installation I raccomend you to install the latest 5.8 kernel available.